JUB-Yoush/home/src/routes/blog/ft-w24.md

 I used to use i3 but my biggest issue was the overlap and conflicts between it and the existing gnome tools on my machine. i3 feels like it's meant for people not using binary based distributions of linux, and pick every piece of the setup themselves.
 Regolith solves *most* of those issues with i3, which is cool.

-Also emacs is cool but I already [wrote about that](https://www.jaydenpb.net/blog/godotdebug) so Just check that out.
+Also Emacs is cool but I already [wrote about that](https://www.jaydenpb.net/blog/godotdebug) so Just check that out.

 ## [ULTRAKILL: VIOLENT NIGHT update](https://store.steampowered.com/app/1229490/ULTRAKILL/)
  I say this every time new Ultrakill levels come out but it's always weird to play an Ultrakill levels who's layouts and placements of enemies I haven't memorized.

 I must admit that P-2 and all of these Levels continue to be P-rank-less.
 I've been taking it easy on my ultrakilling recently.
 Although I did learn the maurice insta-kill and they did add the ability to map seperate feedbacker and knuckleblaster buttons which is a great change.

 The levels themselves are really good.
 They're different, and focus a bit more on enviromental storytelling, vibes, and setting a tone.
-It feels like there is a cohesive story across the 4 levels (except for the boss idk what that was about lol), and plays with the idea of what a "Violence" layer in a game already called ULTRAKILL would be like.
+It feels like there is a cohesive story across the 4 levels, and plays with the idea of what a "Violence" layer in a game already called ULTRAKILL would be like.

 Go play Ultrakill.

 ## [R4: Ridge Racer Type 4](https://downloads.khinsider.com/game-soundtracks/album/r4-ridge-racer-type-4)
 Ridge Racer 4 (henceforth referred to as R4) is vibes.
 The quality of the experince hinges on it's vibes.
-The Insert Credit podcast recenty asked the question "Does good gameplay need to be the foundational principe of a good video game".
-And I think R4 is an example of how an okay driving game can be elevated to really great driving game not by making the driving really good (the driving is *fine*) but by having the entire experince around the driving be *sick as heck*
+The Insert Credit podcast recenty asked the question "Does good gameplay need to be the foundational principe of a good video game?".
+And I think R4 is an example of how an okay driving game can be elevated to really great driving game not by making the driving really good, but by having the entire experince around the driving be *sick as heck*

 My head-canon theory is that Namco's sound team really wanted to release a Liquid Intelligent Drum 'n Bass album, but Namco was a video game company.
 So they simply decided to make the album about ridge racer, and release it as the sound-track to the game.